 Previous year's winners are now growing oysters in the floats they won for their essays.
 This is a great way to encourage youngsters to get involved with oysters, learn about the ecology of the Bay, and help improve our environment.

-The article should be written in WORD format and attached to an e-mail.
-The submissions can be made between now and the December 15, 2021 deadline.
+The article should be written in WORD format (or PDF) and attached to an e-mail.
+The submissions can be made between now and the December 15, deadline, annually.

 — Terry Lewis, MOG